beehive-lab/TornadoVM/README.md

 ## 3. Programming Model

 TornadoVM exposes to the programmer task-level, data-level and pipeline-level parallelism via a light Application Programming Interface (API).
-TornadoVM uses single-source property, in which the code to be accelerated and the host code live in the same Java program.
+In addition, TornadoVM uses single-source property, in which the code to be accelerated and the host code live in the same Java program.

-Compute-kernels in TornadoVM can be programmed using two different APIs:
+Compute-kernels in TornadoVM can be programmed using two different approaches:

 #### a) Loop-parallelism

-Compute kernels are written in a sequential form (task for a single processors).
-To express parallelism, TornadoVM exposes two annotations that can be used in loops and parameters.
-They are `@Parallel` for annotating parallel loops, and `@Reduce` for annotating parameters used for reductions.
+Compute kernels are written in a sequential form (tasks programmed for a single thread execution).
+To express parallelism, TornadoVM exposes two annotations that can be used in loops and parameters: a) `@Parallel` for annotating parallel loops; and b) `@Reduce` for annotating parameters used in reductions.

 The following code snippet shows a full example to accelerate Matrix-Multiplication using TornadoVM and the loop-parallel API: